macplus-solutions/factor/README.md

 ### Usage
 ```
-OVERVIEW: Print the factors of one or more integers.
+OVERVIEW: Print factors for one or more integers.

 USAGE: factor [<integers> ...]